Minimally Invasive Lumbar Decompression (MILD)

 What conditions does it treat?

-This procedure is primarily used for lumbar spinal stenosis, bulging or herniated disks or degenerative disk disease.
+This procedure is primarily used for lumbar spinal stenosis, bulging or herniated disks or degenerative disc disease.
 Our double board-certified pain specialists are extremely skilled at diagnosing pain caused by these conditions, and effectively treating it with this procedure.
+Treatable conditions include:

 Conditions